Kidd Chris

 Christopher Derek Foley, commonly known as KiddChris.
-(AKA Foley / Cobra / The Chris) (born 1974) is an American radio host.
+(AKA Foley / Cobra / The Morning Mayor) (born 1974) is an American radio host.
 He has hosted radio shows in several cities since 1998.

 The radio show originated in his hometown of Syracuse, New York.
-His controversial radio show made its way to Wichita, Kansas (KICT T-95FM, KDGS Power 93.9FM, KANR FLY 92.7FM), which raised the ire of local church groups.
+His controversial radio show made its way to Wichita, Kansas (KICT-FM T-95FM, KDGS Power 93.9FM, KANR FLY 92.7FM), which raised the ire of local church groups.
 Many religious organizations attempted to band together and remove KiddChris from the airwaves, but he remained on the air.

 Chris then moved to Sacramento, California, where he hosted a morning show on a hip-hop station KSFM.
 After several months, he moved into an evening show on the sister FM talk station KXOA.
 KiddChris's four-hour talk show was one of the highest-rated radio shows on the Pacific coast.
 While in Sacramento, Chris gained national attention by sending a series of prank phone calls made to O. J. Simpson to the popular Opie and Anthony and Howard Stern nationally syndicated shows and Thomas Kitajima eventually joined the show in Sacramento.

 In the fall of 2002, KiddChris took a hiatus from radio and retired to upstate New York.
 There, he rejuvenated himself and prepared for his return, which occurred on the morning of January 5, 2004, in San Antonio, Texas.
 He hosted a highly rated show at San Antonio's KSRX K-Rock until early August 2005.